Appointment of the President

 In accordance with Rule 41.2 of the Rules of Procedure of the Governing Council, Governors or, in their absence, Alternate Governors or, in the absence of both, a designated delegation member shall cast the votes of the Member they represent in favour of a single person.

-Tellers are appointed by the Chairperson of the Governing Council.
-Following past practice, three representatives of IFAD Member States, one from each List (List A, List B and List C) are appointed by the Chairperson of the Governing Council.
-With the support of designated IFAD staff members, under the supervision of the Secretary of IFAD, the tellers oversee the tallying of votes cast.
-When the counting of the votes is complete, the totals received by each nominee are entered on a tally sheet that is signed by each teller and presented to the Chairperson of the Governing Council, who announces the results.
-Should no candidate receive the required number of votes on the first ballot, a second ballot shall be taken in which the nominee who receives the fewest votes shall not participate.
+With the support of designated IFAD staff members, under the supervision of the Secretary of IFAD, the counting of votes should be overseen by tellers representing the three Lists of IFAD Member States, as appointed by the Chairperson of the Governing Council, with one representative for each candidate in the running, and, where possible and appropriate, the counting process should be visible to Member State representatives.
+When the counting of the votes is complete, the totals received by each nominee are entered on a tally sheet signed by each teller and presented to the Chairperson of the Governing Council, who announces the results.
+Should no candidate receive the required number of votes on the first ballot, a second ballot shall be conducted in which the nominee who receives the fewest votes shall not participate.
 This procedure shall continue until a candidate receives the required number of votes or is appointed by acclamation.

 The term of office of the President-elect usually commences on 1 April of the year in which she/he is elected.